asantra1/devops-challenge-master/README.md

 terraform init
 terraform apply
 ```
-> After deployment, application can be accessible through the public facing AWS ALB endpoint.
+> After deployment, applications can be accessible through the public facing AWS ALB endpoint.
 Get this from the ingress resource or from the AWS.

 ### Deployment destroy
 1. Uninstall the 2048 application from EKS (from **devops-challenge-master**)